 - Eat warm or let cool completely and drizzle with orange glaze.

-- Mix sugar and juice in a small bowl until smooth.
-If you want it thinner, add a teaspoon of juice at a time, or more powdered sugar for a thicker glaze.
+- Mix ½ cup powdered sugar and 2 tablespoons orange juice in a small bowl until smooth.
+Add a teaspoon of extra juice if you want a thinner glaze, or more powdered sugar for a thicker glaze.

 - Drizzle over cold scones and sprinkle with orange zest.
 Let it dry before eating.